Leonardo16AM/BR-SRK-Movement-control/README.md

 # BR-SRK-Movement-control
-Raspberry Pi code for control of movement of a car with two motors.
+Raspberry Pi code to control the movement of a car with two motors.
 Also contains module for distance measure with HC-SR04 and autonomous conduction mode.